raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 `negation` takes a function as an argument, and returns a function that returns the negation of the argument's result.

 `complementation` does the same thing for recognizers.
 What do recognizers do?
-They recognize sentances that belong to a language.
-Consider some recognizer `x` that recognizes whether a sentance belongs to some language `X`.
-The complementation of `x` would be a recognizer that recognizes sentances that do _not_ belong to `X`.
+They recognize sentences that belong to a language.
+Consider some recognizer `x` that recognizes whether a sentence belongs to some language `X`.
+The complementation of `x` would be a recognizer that recognizes sentences that do _not_ belong to `X`.

-We'll start our work by considering this: Our recognizers fail to recognize a sentance if, when the input ends, they are not in an accepting state.
+We'll start our work by considering this: Our recognizers fail to recognize a sentence if, when the input ends, they are not in an accepting state.
 There are two ways this could be true:

 1. If the recognizer is in a state that is not an accepting state, or;
 2. If the recognizer has halted.